 Nondischargeable (§523) vs. Denial of Discharge (§727)

 The difference between nondischargeable debts under Section 523 of the bankruptcy code and a denial of discharge under Section 727 can be confusing.
 Nondischargeable debts under Section 523 of the bankruptcy code are specifically excepted from the discharge that can still eliminate other debts.
-For instance, if the debtor has 5 dischargeable debts and 1 nondischargeable debt the debtor may receive a discharge of the 5 debts but will not receive a discharge of the 1 debt.
+For instance, if a Stockton bankruptcy client has 5 dischargeable debts and 1 nondischargeable debt the debtor may receive a discharge of the 5 debts but will not receive a discharge of the 1 debt.
 After discharge the creditor of the 1 nondischargeable debt may pursue collection efforts.
 In contrast, if the debtor is denied a discharge under Section 727 no debts will be discharged.
 Hence, a denial of discharge under Section 727 applies to all debts as opposed to the nondischargeability of specific debts under Section 523.

 Income taxes can be discharged in bankruptcy under certain circumstances.
 Find out whether your income taxes can be discharged in bankruptcy.